Core concepts

 Adding this subclass will achieve the following:

-• through usage of the use_case annotation, hackingBuddyGPT will be able to automatically detect that this should be a callable use-case and adds it to the command line tool with the given name and description during run-time.
+use_caseannotation, hackingBuddyGPT will be able to automatically detect that this should be a callable use-case and adds it to the command line tool with the given name and description during run-time. - When called, the encapsulated agent will be configured and their

-• Both usecase and agent are configured using our Configuration System.
+perform_roundmethod called until the task has been achieved or a configurable round limit reached - Both usecase and agent are configured using our Configuration System.

 For a fully fleshed-out example, please see our Minimal LinuxPrivesc Usecase.